LopeWale/dev_ignition/docs/architecture_plan.md

   - Model multi-stage pipelines, connect to testing frameworks (unit tests, integration simulations), and enforce promotion gates with manual approvals or automated quality metrics.
 - **Monitoring & Telemetry Aggregator**:
   - Collect metrics/logs from gateways (via REST, system tags, or log streaming), normalize into time-series storage, and trigger alerts.
+- **Automation Gateway Service**:
+  - Ship the maintained Automation Gateway fork as a managed sidecar with pre-vetted drivers, loggers, and GraphQL/MQTT endpoints aligned to Ignition defaults.
+  - Enforce credential validation, network policies, and observability hooks so the data bridge meets the platform's security posture before exposure.
 - **AI Documentation Engine**:
   - Capture configuration snapshots, Git history, test results, and telemetry, then use LLM prompts to generate/update manuals, diagrams, and compliance reports.
 - **Notification & Integration Service**: